Mr-AB007/DSA-practice/linkedList/LINKEDLIST.md

 7. Delete a Node at a Given Position

 ## Common Problems on Linked List (Singly & Doubly)
-1. Reverse a Linked List  [(Solution)](https://github.com/Mr-AB007/DSA-practice/blob/main/linkedList/ReverseLinkedList.java)
+1. Reverse a Linked List:-   [(Solution)](https://github.com/Mr-AB007/DSA-practice/blob/main/linkedList/ReverseLinkedList.java)
-2. Detect a Loop in a Linked List
+2. Detect a Loop in a Linked List:- [(Solution)](https://github.com/Mr-AB007/DSA-practice/blob/main/linkedList/DetectLoopInLinkedList.java)
-3. Remove Duplicates from a Sorted Linked List
+3. Remove Duplicates from a Sorted Linked List:- [(Solution)](https://github.com/Mr-AB007/DSA-practice/blob/main/linkedList/RemoveDuplicatesSortedLinkedList.java)
 4. Find the Intersection of Two Linked Lists
 5. Find the Nth Node from the End
 6. Check if a Linked List is Palindrome